VivaPayments/API/Plugins/wordpress/vivawallet-for-woocommerce/readme.txt

 INSTALLATION:
+-Save the files as a zipped archive (vivawallet-for-woocommerce.zip).
 -Install new pluging through wp-admin (Upload - select vivawallet-for-woocommerce.zip) -Activate the WooCommerce Vivawallet Payment Gateway -In Woocommerce - settings - Payment Gateways: select Vivawallet and configure the module